 Tado also offers Smart Radiator Thermostats (from £179 from Amazon for the two-adapter Starter Kit; and £59 per adapter thereafter).

-You also set the usual times you wake up in the morning and go to bed at night – which can differ for weekends.
-Tado then knows to heat up the house ready for when you bound (or crawl) out of bed in the morning.
+Tado lets you set the usual times you wake up in the morning and go to bed at night – which can differ for weekends.
+The system then knows to heat up the house ready for when you bound (or crawl) out of bed in the morning.
 If you think the heating comes on too soon it’s easy to adjust Tado’s settings via the apps.
 You get to the settings with a simple swipe of the mobile app screen.

 You can set a minimum Sleep temperature of 10°C, which is a change from the previous 15° following user requests.
 There’s also a maximum of 25°, so if you like your house really hot then Tado might not be for you – but then you probably don’t care much about energy efficiency…